lue-bird/elm-bounded-nat/README.md

 You might be able to do anything with this `Int` value, but you lost useful information.

-- Can the result even be negative?
+  - can the result even be negative?
-- Can the result even have multiple digits?
+  - can the result even have multiple digits?

 ```elm
 toDigit : Char -> Maybe (N (In N0 (Add9 a_) {}))